-A king post and rail retaining wall which supported a raised embankment to the rear of a timber framed bungalow on a farm estate failed, following a period of sustained rainfall.
-The king posts rotated within the ground, shearing the supporting soil and allowing the rails to rotate forward.
-In turn, the embankment slumped and large stress cracks were noted within the embankment.
-The structure was left 200mm from the rear wall of the house and a large diameter, high pressure gas main was also noted to be a metre from the top of the slope.
+A king post and rail retaining wall for a raised embankment to the rear of a timber-framed bungalow on a farm estate had failed following a period of sustained rainfall.
+The king posts had rotated within the ground, shearing the supporting soil and allowing the rails to rotate forward.
+In turn, the embankment had slumped and large stress cracks were noted.
+The embankment was left just 200mm from the rear wall of the bungalow and a large-diameter, high-pressure gas main was also noted to be 1m from the top of the slope.

-Optera were initially requested to provide a quote to reinstate on a like for like basis.
-Whilst the wall was initially taken down and the embankment graded to remove the risk of further failure, it became evident that the soil was predominantly alluvial and there was a high-water table, only 200mm below ground level at the bottom of the embankment.
+Optera were initially requested to provide a quote to reinstate on a like-for-like basis.
+As the wall was taken down and the embankment graded to remove the risk of further failure, it became evident that the soil was predominantly alluvial and there was a high water table, only 200mm below ground level at the bottom of the embankment.

-We revised the scheme to include 270mm case driven piles to 6 metres which the steel king posts were then cast into with reinforced concrete.
-The larger diameter of the piles coupled with the depth of drive mean that any future ground water related shear failure has been removed.
+We therefore revised the scheme to include 270mm bottom driven, steel cased piles to a depth of 6m which the steel king posts were then cast into with reinforced concrete.
+The larger diameter of the piles, coupled with the depth of drive, mean that any future risk of groundwater-related shear failure has been removed.

-We recycled the reinforced concrete rails which were part of the original structure as they were undamaged and these were placed behind the steels and stacked to form the new wall.
-Behind this we placed a gravel drainage channel for the full height of the wall with a perforated land drain at the bottom of the wall which was connected into an existing drain.
+We recycled the reinforced concrete rails which were part of the original structure as they were undamaged and these were placed behind the steel king posts and stacked to form the new wall.
+Behind this we placed a gravel drainage channel for the full height of the wall with a perforated land drain at the bottom of the wall, which was connected into an existing drain.

 Take a look at some other recent case studies that may interest you